-- > Nursing students are considered "enrolled" when they have been accepted into the nursing program and have registered for and begun their first course.
+- Nursing students are considered "enrolled" when they have been accepted into the nursing program and have registered for and begun their first course.
 The date of enrollment is defined as the 10th day of class for the first semester they start taking courses as a matriculated student.
-This status may change if the student becomes inactive or takes a leave of absence. - Students are strongly encouraged to enroll in at least one course every session/term to increase their chances of successful program completion. - > Acceptance of admission into the MSN degree program for students selecting the BSNM option on application will be in effect following certification for graduation from the BSN degree. - > Program materials will be provided and all students will have access to advisement services on acceptance.

-- > An Academic Evaluation will be provided online for students accepted into the nursing program. - Enrollment will remain in effect as long as students earn a minimum of 3 credits at the University that apply to their degree or certificate program in each 12-month period.
+This status may change if the student becomes inactive or takes a leave of absence. - > Students are strongly encouraged to enroll in at least one course every session/term to increase their chances of successful program completion. - Acceptance of admission into the MSN degree program for students selecting the RN-BSN/MSN option on application will be in effect following certification for graduation from the BSN degree. - An Academic Evaluation will be provided online for students accepted into the nursing program. - Enrollment will remain in effect as long as students earn a minimum of 3 credits at the University that apply to their degree or certi- icate program in each 12-month period.